en

 Nagoya Station area Buildings from JR Towers

-Nagoya JR Towers and New Towers, Midland Square, Lucent Tower, Spiral Tower, Nagoya has a huge complex of modern buildings with amazing skyscrapers from where you can have a glance at the influx of office workers, shoppers and students going out and about.
+Nagoya JR Towers and New Towers, Midland Square, Lucent Tower, Spiral Tower… Nagoya has a huge complex of modern buildings with amazing skyscrapers.
+Sometimes it’s fun to just watch the influx of office workers, shoppers and students going out and about.
 This area is clearly a big shopping and entertainment district where you will never be bored.

 Nagoya Station (名古屋駅)